RitajitMajumdar/Optimizing-Ansatz-Design-in-QAOA-for-Max-cut/README.md

 Requirements: In order to run this code, one requires Python3 and Qiskit.
 The used Qiskit version is 0.17.4.
 However, it should work with other versions of Qiskit as well.

 This research is a collaboration between Indian Statistical Institute, and IBM India Research Lab.
 The collaborators are Ritajit Majumdar, Dhiraj Madan, Debasmita Bhoumik, Dhinakaran Vinayagamurthy, Shesha Raghunathan and Susmita Sur-Kolay.
-The corresponding paper can be found in arXiv:
+The corresponding paper can be found in https://arxiv.org/abs/2106.02812